-Pine Beetle Epidemic From
+Pine Beetle Epidemic From Canada to Mexico

 There are 17 native species of bark beetles in the family Dendroctonus and Ips that are known to occur in RMNP.
 Periodic outbreaks of native bark beetles have occurred throughout the history of the park.
 However, none have been as severe as the recent outbreak.
 Though bark beetles cause a substantial loss of trees, they are recognized as part of "natural conditions."
 Several species of bark beetles are presently killing lodgepole pine, ponderosa pine, limber pine, Engelmann spruce, subalpine fir and Colorado blue spruce.

 Hard winters with cold temperatures can kill beetle eggs and larvae wintering under a tree's outer bark.
 Related to general climate warming, average winter temperatures in the Rocky Mountains have been higher than normal over the past ten years.
 Trees have also been weakened by a prolonged period of low precipitation.
 The combination of milder temperatures and low precipitation has aided a vast outbreak of beetles.

 Courtesy of USFS

 Rocky Mountain National Park is just one relatively small area where trees are dying from the beetle epidemic.
 Because the task is enormous, the park’s priorities for mitigation of the effects of beetles are focused on removing hazard trees and hazard fuels tied to the protection of life and property.

 One priority is to mitigate hazard tree threats in or near high use areas such as road corridors, campgrounds, parking lots, housing areas and visitor centers.
 Some temporary closures may occur until hazards are mitigated.
 Many public use areas, such as Timber Creek and Glacier Basin Campgrounds, will look much different after beetle mitigation has taken place and trees have been removed.